-The Self Representation Service provides free legal advice and assistance to self-represented parties throughout the course of their proceedings in the Supreme and District Courts of Queensland, the Queensland Court of Appeal, the Queensland Civil and Administrative Tribunal, the Federal Circuit Court and the Federal Court.
+QPILCH's Self Representation Service provides free legal advice and assistance to self-represented parties throughout the course of their proceedings in the Supreme and District Courts of Queensland, the Queensland Court of Appeal, the Queensland Civil and Administrative Tribunal, the Federal Circuit Court and the Federal Court.

-The service is the only one of its kind in Australia, developed to meet a recognised need in all jurisdictions in which it operates.
 QPILCH is a not-for-profit community legal centre that is independent of government and the courts.

 - What the Self Representation Service does